Kansas City wins 2026 World Cup host city bid - NewsBreak

 For years, the Kansas City Sports Commission teamed up with Sporting Kansas City, the Kansas City Current and many more organizations to submit a bid to FIFA to bring the World Cup to the Soccer Capital of America.

-The last time World Cup matches were played in the United States was in 1994 when an average of 69,174 fans attended matches across nine cities.
+The last time World Cup matches were played in the United States was in 1994 when an average of 69,174 fans attended matches across nine cities.2026 FIFA World Cup: Sports stars react after Kansas City named host city

 The soccer landscape in the United States has grown exponentially since 1994 with the introduction of Major League Soccer in 1996.
 The then-Kansas City Wiz were one of the founding members of the league.